JonathanDudzik/Advanced-Modified-Storytelling/README.md

 # Project overview
-This single-page application (SPA) is focused on storytelling.
-As an instructional designer by trade, I know that storytelling is important for education, but it is also important in marketing, journalism, entertainment, and other fields.
-My design goal was to integrate all kinds of media in a beautiful and accessible way; throughout this example, I have used images, audio, videos, animations, and even a quiz to help tell a story.
+I designed and coded this single-page application (SPA) using Vue.js and GSAP.
+As a challenge, I also created a version using only “vanilla” JavaScript, HTML, and CSS.
+This SPA is focused on storytelling.
+My design goal was to integrate all kinds of media in a beautiful and accessible way.
+I have used images, audio, videos, animations, and even a quiz to help tell a story.

 # Intuitive vertical navigation
 The banner is designed to capture the audience's attention and offers a simple video providing basic instructions for navigating the web app.
 Including such a video is an instructional design best practice, particularly useful when there is something novel about the navigation.
 In this case, there is a hamburger menu instead of a sticky top navigation bar.
-Additionally, instead of the common slide-based left and right navigation found in e-learning, this SPA makes it easy for the audience to engage with the story by vertically aligning the content and using scrolling navigation.
+This SPA makes it easy for the audience to engage with the story by vertically aligning the content and using scrolling navigation.

 The navigation menu looks and works great on both desktop and mobile screen sizes.
 In its closed state, the hamburger menu icon does not take up much screen space, but clicking it creates a clean, full-sized menu listing the sections of the application.
 From there, the audience can freely navigate to any section they choose.
 Though I could have restricted navigation to ensure each section was viewed in order, I chose open (compared to closed) navigation for this example.